 Abstracts: The ‘sustainability gap’ of US broiler chicken production: trade-offs between welfare, land use and consumption

 In 2018, over nine billion chickens were slaughtered in the United States.
 As the demand for chickens increases, so too have concerns regarding the welfare of the chickens in these systems and the damage such practices cause to the surrounding ecosystems.
-To address welfare concerns, there is large-scale interest in […]
+To address welfare concerns, there is large-scale interest in raising chickens on pasture and […]

 Eagle Post: Tom Donnelly writes from the US

 In 2016, a new US Food and Drug Administration (FDA) policy will give veterinarians a key role in combating a surge in antibiotic-resistant bacteria.
 For the first time, the agency will require veterinarians, not farmers, to decide when antibiotics are administered.
-While medical doctors issue antibiotics by prescription only, farmers […]
+While medical doctors issue antibiotics by prescription only, farmers and food companies have been […]